Adriwin06/Ultimate-CommonUI-Menu-System/README.md

 ## Known Bugs
 Here are the main ones:
   - Bloom Size Scale, Lumen GI Scene Lighting Update Speed, Lumen GI Final Gather Lighting Update Speed, Exposure EV100 Min, Exposure EV100 Max, AO Power, AO Quality, and all Clouds settings are not functioning.
 For all settings except the clouds, the issue stems from these variables not being assigned to a pin in a "Make PostProcessSettings" node, because the pin doesn't show up, despite checking the "Show pin" box.
 As for the clouds settings, I have not yet investigated why they are not working.
+  - Controller does not really work to change the settings inside the "Options" menu .
+  - DLSS Sharpness got reapplied to default when reopening the "Options" menu and relaunching the game.
+  - In the "Options" menu, when a setting panel doesn't fill the entire screen, there is a gap below it without any border.

 ## To do
-  - Make the Tab List View working
+  - Make the Tab List View working.
-  - Add other settings like controls, display, audio, color blind mode, etc
+  - Add other settings like controls, display, audio, color blind mode, etc.
-  - Fix all bugs
+  - Fix all bugs.

 ### To maybe do in C++
-  - The CommonBoundActionBar actions, instead of hidden action button in the widget that got displayed in this bar.
+  - CommonBoundActionBar actions, instead of hidden action button in the widget that got displayed in this bar.
   - Update the style of buttons in the CommonBoundActionBar of the "Options" menu when switching between controller and mouse & keyboard inputs, avoiding the use of two separate bars with different styles that are hidden based on the input type.
-  - The prompt system.
+  - Prompt system.
+  - Tab List View automation to eliminate the need for separate button blueprints for each tab button.